ConnorAndersonLarson/romcom/README.md

   * The target element gets assigned to what gets double clicked, in this case we asked for the parent element id.
   * Next we created a for loop.
     1. Loop will run for the duration of the savedCovers array.
-    2. If the target id is loosely equal to the savedCover id our code will initiate
+    2. If the target id is loosely equal to the savedCover id our code will initiate.
     3. A splice method is utilized to remove only one element.
-    4. Page will reload with updated collection of photos
+    4. Page will reload with updated collection of photos.

 ---
 ### Future Additions ###